r09491/solar_checker/README.md

 sudo pip3 install .
 ```

-For the recording see the two cron scripts and run them in cron.
+For the recording in the script 'solar_checker_latest_once.sh' adapt
+the ip addresses and add it to 'cron'.
+Be sure to have the 'PATH and
+'SOLAR_CHECKER_STORE_DIR* environment variables set as documented in
+the script!

 ---